 Had to share this poster from when I was in grade 2, because the letter 'O' just cracked me up -- a forecast into my future career!

 Pictured below is our home office that is located within our bedroom.
 We designed it entirely based on this set-up from IHeart Organizing.
 I actually don't use this area as much as I thought I would because I prefer the kitchen table which has better lighting, and I can keep an eye on the kids as I work.
 But what I do love about this area is the amount of storage it provides.
 Let's take a closer look...

 All the storage boxes are from the Ikea Kasett range, which are nice and sturdy and can hold quite a lot.
 Ikea are always mixing up their range of paper storage boxes, so you can get different colours rather than just sticking with one, if you prefer a colourful look.
-I quite like these Kvittra ones at the moment - such different and interesting patterns.

-On the left side of the work unit are my children's 'Memory Boxes' and our filing box for receipts.
+On the left side of the work unit are my children's Memory Boxes and our filing box for receipts.

 I know that as our children get older and start to give us handmade gifts and cards that we will definitely want to hold onto them, so I am going to have to think about storage for the future as the boxes won't hold heaps.
 Hubby has promised to build me a new storage unit soon - he knows the way to my heart! - but for now these file boxes are working perfectly.

 Here are some more ideas for storing memories from The Organised You's Pinterest page.
 I quite like the shadow boxes for preserving extra-special memories, and the travel boxes are a cute idea too.

 I'd love to hear from you in the comments...